alpha-san/awesome-interview-prep/README.md

 Note: It's useful to create your own as you learn the material and as you interview.

+Here is a list of included anki decks:
+- JavaScript (ES6)
+- Ruby/Rails
+- Rspec
+- SQL Interview Questions
+- System Design

+Note: SQL and System Design are useful if interviewing for mid-senior level positions.

 # System Design
 System design questions are commonly asked for mid-senior level positions.